Note: The CHSCB is currently operating in line with Working Together Transitional Guidance 2018.

 A Serious Case Review (SCR) is undertaken when abuse or neglect of a child is known or suspected; and either the child has died; or the child has been seriously harmed and there is cause for concern as to the way organisations worked together.
 The purpose of a SCR is for agencies and individuals to learn lessons that improve the way in which they work, both individually and collectively, to safeguard and promote the welfare of children.

-The City & Hackney Safeguarding Children Board (CHSCB) has a sub-committee which oversees and quality assures all the SCRs undertaken by the Board, and provides advice on whether the criteria for conducting a review have been met.
+The CHSCB has a sub-group which oversees and quality assures all local SCRs and provides advice on whether the criteria for conducting a review has been met.
 Any professional or agency may refer a case to the CHSCB to consider whether the criteria is met for a SCR.
-The Independent Chair makes the decision of whether to instigate a SCR.
+The Independent Chair makes the decision of whether to initiate a SCR.

 In addition to SCRs, the CHSCB also undertakes Multi-Agency Case Reviews.
 These reviews do not meet the SCR criteria, but are considered to offer good opportunities to identify relevant learning and ways in which multi-agency practice to safeguard children and young people can be improved locally.